Lung Cancer Program

-The Steeplechase Cancer Center at Robert Wood Johnson University Hospital Somerset recently formed a multidisciplinary team focused on improving outcomes for lung cancer patients.
-The team brings together pulmonologists, surgeons, oncologists, radiologists, nurses and staff from the medical center's Tobacco Quitcenter.
+The Steeplechase Cancer Center at Robert Wood Johnson University Hospital Somerset multidisciplinary team brings together pulmonologists, surgeons, oncologists, radiologists, nurses and staff, focused on improving outcomes for lung cancer patients.

 The goals of the team include:

 - Increasing the number of lung cancers diagnosed at an early stage

 - Reducing the time between a lung cancer diagnosis and the start of treatment

 - Encouraging more patients to participate in lung cancer research studies offered at the cancer center